MaestroDelFuego/Crime-and-Drugs-update/README.md

 - Realistic drug processing and selling workflows
 - Money laundering system to legitimize criminal profits
 - New criminal activities and economic dynamics for roleplay
-- Enhanced immersion with drug-related missions and risks

 This update aims to deepen the criminal economy experience and create new opportunities for players interested in the darker side of the game.